DanielKovacsHU/APEX_2.0/README.md

 </p>

 The last comparison shows a very difficult classification problem.
-Image took at 10km height, has lower positioned high density `clouds` and higher low density ones.
+The image was took at 10km height, has lower positioned high density `clouds` and higher low density ones.
 The model correctly recognize the wing of the plane as `other` and the higher density `clouds` most part (wrongly assumes the dark spot inside it as `other`).
 Also APEX 2.0 successfully recognizes, that the sun is not a bright `cloud` or `sky` part, but something in the `other` category.
 The sun surrounding is correctly recognized as `clouds` and so does the `sky` part below it.
 At higher parts the model struggles and misclassify the `clouds` to `sky` and `other` class.

 ## 6. Future Improvements